 “The more aware we are of an emotion as it builds, the larger the opportunity we have to choose an appropriate behavior vs. reacting based on an unconscious pattern that may result in unintended consequences.”

 Leaders who remain in command of their emotions and self-talk, rather than their emotions being in command of them, will see their emotional self-control transform their teams and their teams’ outcomes.
-Daniel Goleman, author of Emotional Intelligence, writes about research conducted at the Yale School of Management revealing that if a leader is typically positive and encouraging, that leader’s team will likewise be positive and encouraging.
-If a leader is habitually negative and off putting, that leader’s team members will share the same attitude and their performance plummets.
+Daniel Goleman, the author of Emotional Intelligence, writes about research conducted at the Yale School of Management revealing that if a leader is typically positive and encouraging, that leader’s team will likewise be positive and encouraging.
+If a leader is habitually negative and off-putting, that leader’s team members will share the same attitude, and their performance plummets.

 As another PROMARK coach shared:

 “Leaders who can self-manage are on their way to helping others manage while under stress or in conflict–this aids productivity, output, and job satisfaction.
 Further, as leaders, they will not be afraid of conflict and will be on their way to learn how to encourage productive conflict to drive even better creative outcomes.”

 So, how can a leader develop emotional self-control and see its positive outcomes?
 Here are four strategies leaders can implement today to develop their emotional self-control.

 Get Some Sleep: A starting place is to consider the body’s influence on emotions by practicing good “sleep hygiene.”
 Lack of sleep can debilitate effective leaders through increases in stress, anxiety, poor decision-making, and lack of flexibility.
 One key practice for better sleep hygiene is making sure a screen—phone, laptop or tablet, or television—isn’t last thing you look at before you sleep.
 Replace the screen with a book, typically unrelated to work, and read near soft lighting.
 This encourages the brain to “turn off” the rest of the body and begin the sleep cycle.